 Can I Sue a Child for Personal Injury?

-When your injuries are caused by the negligent or intentional acts of a child, here's what you need to know about legal and financial responsibility for your losses.
+When a child’s negligent or intentional act causes you some injury, here's what you need to know about legal responsibility for the child’s actions.

 Parental Responsibility Laws in Florida